What is Legal Clause Classification?

 - Dataset Type: Multi-class

-- Labels: Audit, Business Conduct, Compliance with HSS and Environment, Confidentiality, Data Protection, Force Majeure, General Conditions, Import Export Law, Insurance, Intellectual Property Infringement, Intellectual Property Ownership, Liability and Indemnity, Limitation of Liability, Obligations of Company, Obligations of Contractor, Payment Terms, Suspension, Termination, Taxes and Duties, Warranties, Word Order and Change Order
+- Labels: Audit, Business Conduct, Compliance with HSS and Environment, Confidentiality, Data Protection, Force Majeure, General Conditions, Import-Export Law, Insurance, Intellectual Property Infringement, Intellectual Property Ownership, Liability and Indemnity, Limitation of Liability, Obligations of Company, Obligations of Contractor, Payment Terms, Suspension, Termination, Taxes and Duties, Warranties, Word Order and Change Order

-Where and How to collect the data?
+Where and How to Collect the Data?

-The first thing we need to do is collection of data.
+The first thing we need to do is a collection of data.
 As we described the label which are the clauses we need to collect the legal contract statements based on those clauses.
 In today’s digital world where we have the internet, we can get our required data by scraping the required web pages and collecting the data.

 Methods: Web Scraping, Data Collection, Data Storage, Data Management, Data Manipulation